tcram/rda-image-archive/2019-06-24-minimal-metadata.md

 1. a data exchange format, and
 1. a procedure for updating a test database called `images`.

-Before going into detail, there are two preliminaries to address.
+Before going into detail, there are a few preliminaries to address.

-### Local Installation
+### Local installation

 First, if one has a local mysql installation, I suggest initializing a test database `images`.